Sales Prospecting Techniques

 But it goes further than that, social selling along with inbound lead generation have surpassed the older, more traditional forms of sales prospecting.
-Social selling training is now a must have requirement in successful sales prospecting techniques and in a sales training strategy.
+Social selling training is now a must have requirement in successful sales prospecting techniques and in a sales training.
 Whatever other sales prospecting techniques you think will help you, the use of social media and social selling should be on your list.

 The use of Sales Tools and Content is growing